ignite/cli/readme.md

 ## Contributing

-`develop` contains the development version.
-Find the last stable release under https://github.com/tendermint/starport/releases.

-You can branch of from `develop` and create a Pull Request or maintain your own fork and submit a Pull Request from there.
+We welcome contributions from everyone.
+The `develop` contains the development version.
+You can branch of from `develop` and create a pull request, or maintain your own fork and submit a cross-repository pull request.
+Thank you to all those who have contributed to Starport!

 ## Stay in touch

-Starport is a product built by [Tendermint](https://tendermint.com).
+Starport is a free and open source product maintained by [Tendermint](https://tendermint.com).
 Follow us to get the latest updates!

 - [Twitter](https://twitter.com/tendermint_team)
 - [Blog](https://medium.com/tendermint)